phantom22/iniParser/README.md

   string secondString = settings.get("numbers", "numberB", "some cool string");  // ERROR

-  // a workaround could be a helper function that takes as input (const char[]) and convert it to (string) string thirdString = settings.get("number", "numberB", exampleCharArrToStr("some cool string")); // if done correctly it won't throw an error
+  // a workaround could be using the string constructor string thirdString = settings.get("number", "numberB", string("some cool string")); // if done correctly it won't throw an error

 ```